 “Executive Officer” means the Executive Officer of the California Air Resources Board, or their delegated representative.

-“Government agency” means any federal, state, or local public agency, or any other public entity with taxing authority.
+“Governmental agency” means any federal, state, or local public agency, or any other public entity with taxing authority.

-"Gross vehicle weight rating (GVWR)" means the same as CVC section 350, as indicated by the characters in the 4-8 positions in a standard 17-character Vehicle Identification Number (VIN).
+"Gross vehicle weight rating” or “GVWR)" means the same as CVC section 350, as indicated by the characters in the 4-8 positions in a standard 17-character Vehicle Identification Number (VIN).

-"Heavy-duty" means a manufacturer's gross vehicle weight rating of greater than 26,000 lbs.
+"Heavy-duty" means a manufacturer's GVWR of greater than 26,000 lbs.

 “Hubodometer” means a non-resettable device mounted on the axle of a vehicle that measures distance traveled that has a serial number and a lock-out feature that permanently prevents tampering.